space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Social Media Posts**: The use of language and imagery to convey social identities and relationships.
 - **Rituals and Ceremonies**: The symbolic dimensions of social practices and traditions.
 - **Fashion and Style**: The semiotic analysis of how clothing and appearance convey social meanings.
+- **Public Speeches**: The semiotic dimensions of rhetoric and public communication.
+- **Group Dynamics**: The role of signs in shaping social interactions within groups.
+- **Political Campaigns**: The use of symbols and messages in political communication.
+- **Youth Culture**: The semiotic analysis of trends and expressions among young people.
+- **Digital Communication**: The role of signs in online interactions and communities.

 ### Chapter 41: Structuralism and Post-Structuralism